Najibullah Zazi: Al-Qaeda training and direction

 While there, they were recruited by al-Qaeda instead, and taken to a training camp in Waziristan, where they received training on several kinds of weapons.
-Al-Qaeda leaders asked them to return to the U.S. and conduct a suicide bombing martyrdom operation, and they agreed to do so.
+Al-Qaeda leaders asked them to return to the U.S. and conduct a martyrdom operation, and they agreed to do so.
 Later, he received additional training at the camp on explosives construction for an attack in the U.S., or to carry out a martyrdom operation.
 He took lengthy notes and emailed them to himself, so he could access them upon his return to the U.S. Al-Qaeda leaders also discussed target locations with Zazi, such as New York City subways.
 He gave money and computers to al-Qaeda before leaving Pakistan.

 Bryant Neal Vinas

 Zazi met American Bryant Neal Vinas in Pakistan in 2008.
 Vinas, born in Queens, had also traveled to Pakistan (in November 2007) to join a jihadist group to fight against the U.S. military in Afghanistan.

 Vinas was also recruited by al-Qaeda, and taken to a training camp in Waziristan.
 There, he also underwent weapons and explosives training (from late 2007 through August 2008).
 A senior al-Qaeda leader also discussed the operation of the New York City transit system with Vinas, in his case to help plan a bomb attack on a Long Island Rail Road commuter train in New York's Penn Station.
 Vinas was arrested in Peshwar, Pakistan, in November 2008, and pleaded guilty in the U.S. in February 2010 to participating in and supporting al-Qaeda plots in Afghanistan and the U.S.